Tailor: Generating and Perturbing Text with Semantic Controls: Generator Details

 \subsection{Input and Output Formats}

-All headers in inputs to the \sysname generator begin with verb controls, followed by core argument controls (first agent, then patient), and then adjunct argument controls.
+All headers in inputs to the \sysname generator begin with predicate controls, followed by core argument controls (first \optag{AGENT}, then \optag{PATIENT}), and then randomly ordered adjunct argument controls (\optag{LOCATIVE}, \optag{TEMPORAL}, etc.).
 Secondary controls are always given in the order of \textit{control code+voice+tense:lemma} for verbs and \textit{control code+keyword specificity:keyword content} for arguments.
 We also blank the auxiliary verbs of the predicate in an input, using \texttt{spacy} to detect them.
 We exclude discontinuous arguments (\eg those with raw SRL labels \optag{B-C-*}), as well as those with referents (\eg those with raw SRL labels \optag{B-R-*}), from input headers.
 We map \optag{ARG0} $\rightarrow$ \optag{AGENT} and \optag{ARG1} $\rightarrow$ \optag{PATIENT}.
 For other numbered arguments, we create human-readable labels by using argument functions included in the PropBank frame for the given predicate \citep{palmer-etal-2005-proposition}.

 On the output side, we ask the model to generate the full sentence (Table~\ref{tab:example-prompts}).
-We add the semantic roles for all the generated arguments, to help the generator build explicit mappings between the input control codes and the output spans -- this can be important when the input codes are ambiguous (\eg a \optag{TEMPORAL} argument and a \optag{LOCATIVE} argument that both have keywords ``in''.)
+We add the semantic roles for all the generated arguments, to help the generator build explicit mappings between the input control codes and the output spans -- this can be important when the input codes are ambiguous (\eg a \optag{TEMPORAL} argument and a \optag{LOCATIVE} argument that both have keywords ``in'').
+To use generations in downstream applications, we remove these control codes to obtain cleaned outputs using regular expression matching.